 Raman Spectrometers

 What is Raman Spectroscopy?

-Raman is a spectroscopic technique that uses laser light to interact with molecular excitations and determine what a substance or element is composed of.
-It relies upon the inelastic scattering of photons which produces a weak signal, making the collection of information challenging particularly when the substance to be measured is at distance or can only be given short exposure times.
-Our Raman spectrometers are particularly effective at making Raman measurements due to their configuration which delivers a higher throughput/etendue than standard instruments.
+Raman is a spectroscopic technique that uses laser light to interact with molecular excitations to determine what a substance or element is composed of.
+It relies on the inelastic scattering of photons, which produces a weak signal, making the collection of information challenging, particularly when the substance to be measured is at a distance or can only be given short exposure times.
+Our Raman spectrometers are particularly effective at making Raman measurements due to their configuration, which delivers a higher throughput/etendue than standard instruments.

+Raman Spectrometers